mindsmiths/docs/docs/Basic Agents: Tutorials/Armory Onboarding Tutorial/using-armory.md

 }
 ```

-Now just add a rule that will trigger this method:
+This screen will only contain a single component, which will be a title.
+Now we need to create a rule when this demo screen should be shown.
+Again, create the file `rules/mindy/Mindy.drl` and add the rule:

 ``` java title="rule_engine/src/main/resources/rules/mindy/Mindy.drl"
 package rules.mindy